-The 2018-19 campaign makes the first season as head coach for Matt Oney '90.
+The 2020-21 campaign makes the third season as head coach for Matt Oney '90.

 Oney returns to Boynton Hill following a two-year stop at Kansas Wesleyan where he boasted three NAIA national qualifiers, five KCAC Champions, two KCAC Most Outstanding Wrestlers, and the program's first All-America.
 His debut campaign, as well as the program's first full season, yielded the school's first national qualifier and 2016-17 KCAC Coach of the Year accolades.
 Academically, Oney touted the program's first NAIA All-American and NWCA All-Academic honoree.
 Prior to leading the Coyotes, Oney served as an assistant men's and women's coach at Wayland Baptist for two years.

 Before making the move to the collegiate ranks, Oney was a math and physics teacher at Punahou School, a top-tier ethnically diverse college preparatory school, in Honolulu, HI for over two decades.
 As head coach, he guided the boys' team to six consecutive state titles and the girls' team to three in-a-row while collecting numerous league and state accolades along the way.